Digicreon/Dispak/README.md

 Simple code and server/services management tool.

 Dispak is a very easy-to-use command-line tool.
 Its primary goal is to manage versions of any software projet (which source code is managed using [git](https://en.wikipedia.org/wiki/Git)), by helping to list existing tags, create new tags and install tags on servers.
-It handles MySQL [database migrations](https://en.wikipedia.org/wiki/Schema_migration), JS/CSS files concatenation and minification, [crontab](https://en.wikipedia.org/wiki/Cron) installation, [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) configuration files installation, static files versioned access (locally or copied on [Amazon S3](https://aws.amazon.com/s3/)).
+It handles MySQL [database migrations](https://en.wikipedia.org/wiki/Schema_migration), JS/CSS files concatenation and minification, [crontab](https://en.wikipedia.org/wiki/Cron) installation, [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server) configuration files installation, [xinetd](https://en.wikipedia.org/wiki/Xinetd), [Supervisor](http://supervisord.org/) and [systemd](https://en.wikipedia.org/wiki/Systemd) services installation, static files versioned access (locally or copied on [Amazon S3](https://aws.amazon.com/s3/)).

 Furthermore, it is very easy to add custom rules; then Dispak becomes a central tool that brings together all the scripts needed by your projects.